 Smoking in student residences, burning candles, covering a smoke detector or sprinkler head, tampering with fire safety equipment, failure to evacuate any time there is a fire alarm activation or entering a building during a fire alarm activation will result in an immediate fine in the amount of $250.00, (class 1 violation).

 These fines are minimal and can be increased by the Chairman of the Student Court and the Dean of Students at any time based upon the special circumstances surrounding a particular event.

 Authorized College personnel have the right to conduct room inspections to ascertain safety conditions and room damages at any time.
 Fire safety inspections occur on a continuous basis.
 Some are scheduled; others may occur as part of daily routine tasks, possibly in conjunction with test or repairs to the fire protection systems.
 Fire safety violations will be addressed at the time they are observed in an effort to maintain the highest level of safety and protection from fire for our students.
-Room inspections are also conducted by the Virginia State Fire Marshal safety inspection of all student living areas each semester by HSC fire safety inspectors and one inspection of student living areas once a year by the State Fire Marshal.
+Room inspections are also conducted as part of the annual safety inspection of student living areas by the Virginia State Fire Marshal.

 Appeals must be filed within 60 days of the date of the fire safety violation notice (email); you should pick up and fill out an appeal form in the Business Office.
 Your completed appeal form will be submitted by the Business Office to the Fire Safety Violation Appeals Committee, which reviews appeals and will notify you of its decision.
 No appeals will be accepted after April 30.

 If the appeal is accepted by the Committee, the fine will be canceled.
 Otherwise, you must then immediately pay the fine in the Business Office to avoid further disciplinary action for non- payment of the fine.